happysheep0719/Sean-s-Cheat-Sheet/algorithms/binary-tree.md

     //            =>  return root
     //      2.3: return null

+- __Follup-up.
+LCA (with parent node)__

+    - Solution 1 - go to the parent recursively and get the number of level
+    - Solution 2 - go to the parent from one of the node, and record the path of going up.

 - __Follow-up.
 LCA (one or two is not guranteed in the tree)__

     - check if children return two if root == one